Sage-Bionetworks/schematic/README.md

 Note: Our credential policy for Google credentials in order to create Google sheet files from Schematic, see tutorial ['HERE'](https://scribehow.com/shared/Get_Credentials_for_Google_Drive_and_Google_Sheets_APIs_to_use_with_schematicpy__yqfcJz_rQVeyTcg0KQCINA).
 If you plan to use `config.yml`, please ensure that the path of `schematic_service_account_creds.json` is indicated there (see `google_sheets > service_account_creds` section)

-## Installation Guide: For Schematic CLI users
+## Installation Guide For: Schematic CLI users

 The instructions below assume you have already installed [python](https://www.python.org/downloads/), with the release version meeting the constraints set in the [Installation-Requirements]().